 - 11. Select the lines Fall Semester Schedule and Martial Arts Courses. - 12.
 Choose Home→Font→Font Size menu button → and choose 16 point font. - 13.
-Choose Home $\rightarrow$ Paragraph $\rightarrow$ Center $\equiv$ . - 14.
+Choose Home \rightarrow Paragraph \rightarrow Center \equiv . - 14.
 Select the first course name, Kung Fu Level 1, and apply 12 point Tahoma font. - 15.
-Select the line again to display the Mini toolbar. - 16.
+Click anywhere in the document and then select the first course name again to display the Mini toolbar. - 16.
 Click the Bold B button on the Mini toolbar.
 The toolbar remains open. - 17.
-Click the Font Color A menu button → and choose the color in the fifth column, fifth row: Blue, Accent 1, Darker 25%.
+Click the Font Color △ menu button → and choose the color in the fifth column, fifth row, Blue, Accent 1, Darker 25%.
 The Font Color button remembers the last color you chose from the menu, and that color appears on the button face.
 You can repeat the color without opening the menu by clicking the button face. - 18.
 Format the other three course names using the same attributes: 12 point Tahoma Bold and the same shade of blue. - 19.
 Select the first line below the heading King Fu Level 1 and apply the Arial font. - 20.
 Repeat the Arial formatting for the first line below the other three course headings. - 21.
 Save and close the file.